-Covered Entity Disclosure: During the two-year period preceding the execution of the attached Agreement, were any key personnel or agents of the Applicant/Grantee/Recipient organization, a candidate for public office, or, a contributor to a campaign of a person who is a candidate for public office as defined in Section 1092(3) of the "Grant Administration Amendment Act of 2015," effective October 22, 2015 (D.C.
-Law 21-36; D.C Official Code 1-328.11(3))? ☐ YES Are any of the aforementioned personnel presently or anticipate becoming a candidate for public office, or a contributor to a campaign of a person who is a candidate for public office, as defined in Section 1092(3) of the "Grant Administration Amendment Act of 2015," effective October 22, 2015 (D.C.
-Law 21-36; D.C Official Code 1-328.11(3))? ☐ YES The Applicant/Grantee Organization must report the names and total compensation of its five (5) most highly compensated officers during the preceding fiscal year if it: 1) Received eighty (80) percent or more of its annual gross revenues in federal grants, sub-awards, contracts and subcontracts; and ☐ YES
+Covered Entity Disclosure: During the two-year period preceding the execution of attached Agreement, were any key personnel or agents of Applicant/Grantee/Recipient organization, a candidate for public office, contributor to a campaign of a person who is a candidate for public office as de in Section 1092(3) of the "Grant Administration Amendment Act of 2015," effort October 22, 2015 (D.C.
+Law 21-36; D.C Official Code 1-328.11(3))? or, a NO Are any of the aforementioned personnel presently or anticipate becoming a cand for public office, or a contributor to a campaign of a person who is a candidar public office, as defined in Section 1092(3) of the "Grant Administration Amend Act of 2015," effective October 22, 2015 (D.C.
+Law 21-36; D.C Official Cor 328.11(3))? te for dment The Applicant/Grantee Organization must report the names and total compensatits five (5) most highly compensated officers during the preceding fiscal year if it Received eighty (80) percent or more of its annual gross revenues in federal g sub-awards, contracts and subcontracts; and grants, NO

-1) Received \$25,000.00 or more in annual gross revenues from federal grants, su awards, contracts and subcontracts; and ıb- 2) Had gross income, from all sources, of \$300,000.00 or more; and 3) The public does not have access to this information through periodic reports fil under Section 13(a) or 15(d) of the Securities Exchange Act of 1934 (15 U.S §§78m(a), 78o(d)) or section 6104 of the Internal Revenue Code of 1986.

-The Applicant/Grantee organization has a federally-negotiated Indirect Cost Ro Agreement.
-If yes, insert issue date for the IDCR: ate YES If yes, insert the name of the cognizant federal agency? □ No No key personnel or agent of the Applicant/Grantee organization who will participed directly, extensively and substantially in the request for funding (i.e., application), paward negotiation or the administration or management of the funding is currently violation of federal and local criminal laws involving fraud, bribery or gratuviolations potentially affecting the DBH award. re- , in NO Cinn at wa Signature Name and Title Date
+1) Received \$25,000.00 or more in annual gross revenues from federal grants, sub-awards, contracts and subcontracts; and 2) Had gross income, from all sources, of \$300,000.00 or more; and 3) The public does not have access to this information through periodic reports filed under Section 13(a) or 15(d) of the Securities Exchange Act of 1934 (15 U.S.C. §§78m(a), 78o(d)) or section 6104 of the Internal Revenue Code of 1986.
+The Applicant/Grantee organization has a federally-negotiated Indirect Cost Rate Agreement.
+If yes, insert issue date for the IDCR: ☐ YES If yes, insert the name of the cognizant federal agency? □ No No key personnel or agent of the Applicant/Grantee organization who will participate directly, extensively and substantially in the request for funding (i.e., application), preaward negotiation or the administration or management of the funding is currently in violation of federal and local criminal laws involving fraud, bribery or gratuity violations potentially affecting the DBH award. ☐ YES Signature Name and Title Date